-The following table sets forth the number of total gross and net undeveloped acres as of December 31, 2015 that will expire over the next three years unless production is established within the spacing units covering the acreage prior to the expiration dates, or unless such acreage is extended or renewed.
+The following table sets forth the number of total gross and net undeveloped acres as of December 31, 2016 that will expire over the next three years unless production is established within the spacing units covering the acreage prior to the expiration dates, or unless the leases containing such acreage are extended or renewed.
+The Company is either planning to drill or is actively pursuing lease extensions or renewals on the majority of this acreage.